Somali Patriotic Movement

+Somali Patriotic Movement (SPM, Dhaqdhaqaaqa Wadaniga Soomaaliyeed, الحركة الوطنية الصومالية) was a major Political and Military faction during the early years of the Somali Civil War.
+It was founded and commanded by Colonel Bashir Bililiqo, After his death in 1992, He was succeeded by Major General Aden Abdullahi Nur and his deputy Major General Mohammed Said Hersi Morgan.
+The group was based in what is presently Jubaland region.

+History

-Begun by a group of affected mainly Ogadeni or Absame privates led by Colonel Shukri Weyrah Karie, and colonel Bashir Bililiqo, with an area of operations centered on the Jubaland region and the Kenyan border (mid and Lower Jubba).
-They were early allies of the UNC in operations against Siad Barre.
-A key accomplishment was the seizure of Bale-Dogle air base in the days prior to Barre's flight from Mogadishu.
+The organization was founded by a group of disaffected senior military officers, primarily from the Ogaden and Absame, led by Col. Bililiqo.
+The initial area of operations centered on the Jubaland region and the Kenyan border (Middle and Lower Juba).
+They were early allies of the United Somali Congress (USC) in operations against the regime of Siad Barre.
+A key accomplishment was the seizure of the highly strategic Baledogle Airbase in the days prior to Barre's flight from Mogadishu.

 However, after Barre's flight, when Ali Mahdi's Manifesto Group announced the formation of an "interim government" without consulting SPM leadership, a crisis ensued.
 After fighting broke out between the Manifesto Group supporters and the SPM, the SPM was accused of suddenly reversing direction and allied itself with Barre, who was seeking to reestablish his regime.
 This reversal was angrily resisted by many of the original Ogadeni, who split off into their own faction.

 The SPM thus sundered into two tribal-oriented factions: